juan-c-s/skillsgram/README.md

 ```

 ## 5. Project Ready
-Go to your browser and go to the following page
+Open your browser and go to the following page
 ```bash
 http://localhost:3000/
 ```
+You should now be in the login Page.